 Suppose there arises a dispute relative to some important question among us.
 Shouldn't we have recourse to the most ancient churches with which the apostles held constant interaction and learn from them what is certain and clear concerning the present question?
 (Against Heresies III:4:1).

-Once you're delivered systematic theologies and arguing over the doctrines that go in systematic theologies, then all the exactitudes concerning the Septuagint or the Masoretic text doesn't matter much.
+Once you focus on systematic theologies and the doctrinal arguments go with systematic theologies, then all the exactitudes concerning the Septuagint or the Masoretic text do not matter much.
+You have lost your focus, and you are probably sinning (1 Tim.
+1:5-7).

 From To Pammachius on the Best Method of Translating, par.
-9, as found in NICENE AND POST-NICENE FATHERS, SERIES 2: The Nicene and Post-Nicene Fathers, series II, vol. VI.
+9, as found in The Nicene and Post-Nicene Fathers, series 2, vol. VI.
+(Everything below this paragraph in this box are the words of Jerome, including the paragraph in italics.
+I added the italics of course, but those are Jerome's words.)

 Matthew says: ... " ... are not the least among the princes of Judah."
 In the Septuagint this is, " ... are small to be among the thousands of Judah," while the Hebrew gives, " ... though you be little among the thousands of Judah."